apurva91/django_demo/README.md

 4) ~~Option of searching for the posts , like if i give a query all related posts should be shown in short form with a link to go having the full post~~

 ~~Chat~~
-UI(1/2 way)
-The person who completes first has more marks